 AluminumTop Railing Replacement

-The most popular type of rail design on the market today is aluminum because it’s durable and long-lasting.
+The most popular type of rail design on the market today is aluminum because it’s durable and long-lasting, making it a great choice for any pool deck.

 It has some advantages over metal ones like being lighter weight when they’re installed so moving them around might require less work than other types if you plan to move your pool often.
 Installing these does require fasteners such as bolts, brackets, etc., and should be installed by a professional.